Exceptional zero formulas for anticyclotomic p-adic L-functions: Anticyclotomic -adic L-functions

-Hence if $\chi_\mfp(\varpi_\mfp)=\pm1$ we obtain that $L(-1/2,\pi_\mfp,\chi_\mfp)\inv=0$.
-This phenomena is known as {\bf exceptional zero} and the aim of the following chapters is to relate this exceptional zeroes with points in the extended Mordell-Weil group. \end{remark}
+Hence if $\xi_\mfp$ is unramified and $\xi_\mfp(\varpi_\mfp^K)=\pm1$ then $\varepsilon(\pi_\mfp,\xi_\mfp)=0$.
+This phenomena is known as {\bf exceptional zero} and the aim of the following chapters is to relate these exceptional zeroes with points in the extended Mordell-Weil group. \end{remark}